RohanAlexander/telling_stories_with_data/_book/index.md

 ## Audience and assumed background {-}

-The typical person reading this book has some familiarity with first-year statistics.
+The typical person reading this book has some familiarity with first-year statistics, for instance they have run a regression.
 But it is not targeted at a particular level, instead providing aspects relevant to almost any quantitative course.
 I have taught from this book at high school, undergraduate, and graduate levels.
 Everyone has unique needs, but hopefully some aspect of this book speaks to you.

 This book especially complements *Statistical Rethinking* [@citemcelreath], *R for Data Science* [@r4ds], *An Introduction to Statistical Learning* [@islr], *Causal Inference: The Mixtape* [@Cunningham2021], and *Building Software Together* [@buildingsoftwaretogether].
 For instance, after this book you may be interested in learning more about Bayesian statistics, data science, statistical learning, causal inference, and building software.